meghank1066/StyleAssistantCA1_SOA_MeghanKeightley/README.md

 # Overview

 ### Style Forecast is a Blazor web application that provides personalized
-### fashion recommendations based on the weather in a user’s location.
+### fashion recommendations based on the weather in a userâ€™s location.
 ### By combining live weather data with fashion product information,
 ### users can discover season-appropriate outfits and save their favorites in a Lookbook.